dadoonet/fscrawler/README.md

 Some info about creating a custom parser is available [here](https://tika.apache.org/1.17/parser_guide.html) Or use a existing parser as a blueprint.
 Make sure to choose the correct branch.
-At the time of this writing fscrawler uses Tika 1.17, while on github the main branch is 2.x.
+At the time of this writing fscrawler uses Tika 1.17, while on github the main Tika branch is 2.x.
 The parsers from ["branch_1x"](https://github.com/apache/tika/tree/branch_1x/tika-parsers/src/main/java/org/apache/tika/parser) should work fine.

 To build the custom parser separately, a pom file can be derived from the tika-parsers [pom.xml](https://github.com/apache/tika/blob/branch_1x/tika-parsers/pom.xml).
 Probably a lot can be left out.
-Here is an example which required fontbox (guess still to long, but worked).
+Here is an example which requires fontbox.
+(The exclusions are copied 1:1 from fscrawler's pom.xml, to be on the safe side)

 <details><summary>Example pom.xml</summary>
 <p>